 A portion of the facilities, particularly the mechanical systems, is covered by a preventive maintenance program, whereby the components are inspected, tested, and serviced on a scheduled basis.
 Required periodic tests and inspections of elevators, fire protection systems, and boilers are performed under contract in accordance with applicable codes and regulations.

 Building users are encouraged to report any deficiencies as they occur.
 Requests for emergency or routine service will be received by Facilities Management during normal working hours (7 a.m. to 4 p.m.) by telephone, in person or fax.
 The telephone number is 809-4291.
 The fax number is 809-6270.
 Facilities Management is located on Gilbert Graves Drive behind the General Services Building off of Chestnut Street.

-After normal working hours (4 p.m. to 7 a.m.), on weekends or holidays, requests for emergency service only, will be received at Public Safety at 809-2222.
-Security relays the message to the Shift Supervisor at the Central Plant.
+After normal working hours (4 p.m. to 7 a.m.), on weekends or holidays, requests for emergency service only will be received at the Murray State Police at 809-2222.
+Police Communications relays the message to the Shift Supervisor at the Central Plant.
 The Shift Supervisor will determine the nature of the emergency and react appropriately based on Emergency Policies of the Department for Facilities Management.
 A determination will be made to repair with personnel on duty, call in a technician for after-hours repair or record for assignment on the next normal work day.